pwittchen/wittchen.io/source/_posts/publishing-jar-aar-to-maven-central.md

 - Android library written in Java (compiled into `*.aar` file): https://github.com/pwittchen/ReactiveNetwork
 - Android library written in Kotlin (compiled into `*.aar` file): https://github.com/pwittchen/RxBiometric

-## Creating Jira ticket for Sonatype
+## Creating a Jira ticket for Sonatype

 We should create a [Sonatype Jira account](https://issues.sonatype.org/secure/Signup!default.jspa) and [a new project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134).
 You can have a look at [my first issue](https://issues.sonatype.org/browse/OSSRH-13199).
 It took a bit longer in my case, because I needed to adjust package name.